TD International Money Transfer: Fees, Rates and Transfer Time

 An Inexpensive and Trusted Alternative: Knightsbridge Foreign Exchange

-Not only are we fast and convenient (we offer same-day funds delivery if booked before bank cut-off) but we are also completely secure and insured.
+Not only are we fast and convenient (we offer same-day funds delivery if booked before bank cut-off) but we are also have set aside $1,000,000 for consumer protection .
 We are regulated by FINTRAC (an agency of the Government of Canada) and all client funds are held in segregated client trust accounts at the Bank of Montreal and are separate from company operating accounts.

 It’s completely free to sign up, and there is no obligation to transact.
 So get online and try KnightsbridgeFX today.